Gospel: Mark 12:28-34

 Jesus backed up the Shema with another important verse: love of neighbor.
 This meant allegiance to one's community.
 Of course, different groups could interpret this phrase in different ways.

 What did love for one's neighbor mean to the followers of the Nazarene?
 For the evangelizing Christians, love meant a certain openness to the stranger, the outcast, and the sinner.
 For many Christians had found themselves with those titles in the past.
 In addition, it meant caring for those who had no one else to care for them: widows and orphans.
-Finally, it meant a code of conduct that showed the utmost fidelity to community itself.
+Finally, it meant a code of conduct that showed the utmost fidelity to the community itself.
 They clung to each other for survival, for strength, and for growth.
 After all, this was what was meant by the phrase: "Christians!
 See how they love one another!"

 Christianity was built on charity, caring for others regardless for their background.
 Charity embodied the Christian interpretation of Leviticus 19:18.